 About St. Peter's College

 St. Peter's College was founded in 1929 by Dr. Christopher Chavasse, who became the college's first Master and guided the institution through its first ten years.
 Although the institution itself is relatively young (Oxford's University College was founded in nearly seven centuries earlier), its buildings stand on the site of the New Hall Inn, dating to 1476.
 During the English Civil War of the 1640s, New Hall was seized by King Charles and was converted into the Royal Mint where silver objects were melted to produce coinage.
 After the Civil War, it resumed its academic functions until 1887 when Balliol College acquired it and was used as a residence for fellows and scholars.
 When Dr. Chavasse bought New Hall and renamed it St. Peter's Hall, he envisioned it as a college for "Low Church" young men from families of modest means.
 In 1961 St. Peter's gained full collegiate status and changed its name accordingly.
-For more information about St. Peter's College, go to http://www.spc.ox.ac.uk/.
+For more information about St. Peter's College please visit their website at http://oxsummerschools.co.uk/courses/index.html.

-The deadline to apply for the 2015 Duckenfield Scholars Program is Friday, November 14, 2014.
+The deadline to apply for the 2015 Duckenfield Scholars Program has been extended unti Friday, November 21, 2014.